SAP/ui5-tooling/docs/pages/Configuration.md

 - `numberOfParts`: By default set to `1`.
 The number of parts into which a module bundle should be splitted

 ## Specification Versions
 A project must define a Specification Version by setting the `specVersion` property.
-UI5 Tooling uses this information to detect whether the currently installed version is compatible to a projects configuration.
+UI5 CLI uses this information to detect whether the currently installed version is compatible to a projects configuration.

 ````yaml
 specVersion: "2.6"